MichaelFernandoKingLuise/Train-Detection-Arduino-With-YOLOv8-Python-OpenVINO/README.md

-This repository features a Python-based project for train detection utilizing the YOLOv8 object detection model and Intel’s OpenVINO toolkit.
-The system is designed to identify and track trains in video feeds with high accuracy and efficiency.
+This repository showcases a train detection system built using YOLOv8, implemented in Python and optimized with the OpenVINO.
+The system leverages YOLOv8 for detecting and tracking trains in video feeds, with performance enhancements provided by OpenVINO.